jimmychenweijian/jimmychenweijian.github.io/_posts/2026-02-01-applied-data-science-project.md

 Third, class imbalance remains a challenge.
 The dataset is heavily biased toward Positive reviews.
 Even though we used class_weight="balanced", predicting Neutral sentiment is still difficult.
 This suggests that more balanced training data or advanced resampling techniques may be needed in the future.

-Lastly, if new vocabulary, slang, or trending phrases appear in Amazon reviews, the model may need retraining to adapt to new patterns.
-Logistic Regression relies heavily on the existing vocabulary learned during training.
+Fourth, real-world deployment would require continuous monitoring and retraining.
+If new vocabulary, slang, or trending phrases appear in Amazon reviews, the model performance may degrade over time.
+A mechanism for periodic retraining and performance evaluation would be necessary.

+Lastly, improving dataset quality could significantly enhance results.
+Collecting more balanced samples, refining Neutral labels, and reducing ambiguous annotations would allow the model to learn clearer decision boundaries.

 #### Step 8: AI Ethics Considerations